CUCyber/presentations/misc/telehack.md

 An email with the exact meeting place and topic will be sent out a day before and we will @everyone on discord an hour or two before.

+## Blackbaud

+Blackbaud is coming to give a talk on Wednesday, September 6th at 5:30.

+This is a joint venture with ACM.

+Stay tuned to your emails for more information.

 ### Ethics

 1. Confidential vulnerability reporting